3 Running Energy Systems: How Each One Shapes Your Training

 Most runners underestimate how aerobic their sport really is.

-Even events that feel intensely anaerobic are predominantly powered by the aerobic system.
+Even events that feel intensely anaerobic are overwhelmingly powered by the aerobic system.

-An 800m race, commonly thought of as a pure anaerobic event, still draws 60 to 70% of its energy from the aerobic system.
+An 800m race still draws 60 to 70% of its energy from the aerobic system.

-These percentages shift higher as pace slows, as fitness improves, and as race distance increases.
+These percentages shift higher as fitness improves, as pace slows, and as race distance increases.

-They’re also why aerobic base training, done consistently over months and years, creates improvements that no short-term high-intensity block can replicate.
+They explain why aerobic base work, done consistently over months and years, creates improvements no short-term high-intensity block can replicate.

-How Do All Three Systems Work Together During a Race?
+How Do All 3 Energy Systems Work Together in a Race?

-During an actual race, the 3 energy systems hand off smoothly rather than switching in isolation.
+During an actual race, the 3 systems hand off smoothly rather than switching in isolation.

-At the starting gun, when you accelerate from standing to race pace, the ATP-PCr system fires first.
+At the starting gun, the ATP-PCr system fires first as you accelerate from standing to race pace.

 Within 10 to 15 seconds, glycolysis ramps up to bridge the gap.